iTaxoTools/calculate_distances/README.md

 ## Compiling the Rust module

-TaxI2 included a module for calculating distances between sequences, which is written in Rust.
+TaxI3 includes a module for calculating distances between sequences, which is written in Rust.
 It might need to be compiled before it can be used.

 ### Rust installation
 [Instructions on the Rust site](https://www.rust-lang.org/tools/install).